nakulvr/PDP-Parser/PARSER-README.txt

 REQUIREMENTS:

+1. Code is written in 'Python', you will need to have it installed

-1. You need to provide the filename in script ('file_path' variable):
+2. You need to provide the filename in script ('file_path' variable):

 file_path = r'<FULL PATH TO YOUR RACKET FILE>'

-2. The provided functions should be mentioned in new lines in the following format:
+3. The provided functions should be mentioned in new lines in the following format:

 (provide
  function-1
  function-2
  ...)

-3. The definition of functions should be in one line in the following format:
+4. The definition of functions should be in one line in the following format:

 (define (funtion-1 ...)
  ...)